Our Therapy Pathway

-Our therapy pathway is based on the Occupational Therapy and Data-Driven Decision Making Processes to ensure we adhere to best practice evidence.
+Our therapy pathway is based on the Occupational Therapy and Data-Driven Decision Making Processes to ensure we adhere to best practice pathways.

 1. Identifying the Child’s Strengths and Participation Challenges